Medicaid and State Funded Home Care

 What is the "financial" eligibility criteria?

-As mentioned above, the Department of Social Services has divided the CHCPE into three categories.
+As mentioned above, the Department of Social Services has divided the CHCPE into several categories.
 Categories 1 and 2 are the state funded programs and have the same financial eligibility requirements.
-Category 3 is a Medicaid program and has more restrictive financial eligibility criteria.
+Category 1 is currently closed to new applicants.
+Categories 3 and 5 are Medicaid programs and have more restrictive financial eligibility criteria.

 To determine financial eligibility, the Department of Social Services examines the person's monthly income and assets.